Ocead/timestamping/README.md

 ### Creating timestamps

-Timestamps of your commits are automtically created on calling [git-commit](https://git-scm.com/docs/git-commit).
+Timestamps of your commits are automatically created on calling [git-commit](https://git-scm.com/docs/git-commit).

 On committing, this will happen behind the scenes: